Kamloops Indian Residential School: Possible unmarked graves

 In 2021, Dr. Sarah Beaulieu, an anthropologist with "about a decade of experience searching for historical grave sites", surveyed the area with ground-penetrating radar (GPR) and observed "disruptions in the ground" which could be 200 unmarked graves, based on "their placement, size, depth, and other features".
 The indigenous community had long suspected that unmarked graves were located at the residential school, attested to by oral history and eyewitness' memories.
 Individuals who had once been forced to attend the Kamloops Indian Residential School as children have described recollections of hearing of children being forced to dig holes (which some referred to as graves) at the site of the apple orchard.
 Additionally, some former students have reported seeing what they believed appeared to be children's or infant's bodies in various locations within the school and its grounds.
-These recollections lead to the apple orchard site being chosen as the location to undergo GPR analysis.
+These recollections led to the apple orchard site being chosen as the location to undergo GPR analysis.

 Kúkpi7 Rosanne Casimir of the Tkʼemlúps te Secwépemc (TteS) said that work was underway to determine whether the Royal British Columbia Museum held relevant records.

 Preliminary findings announced in May 2021 by the Tk’emlúps te Secwépemc suggested that 215 graves could exist at the site.
 The National Centre for Truth and Reconciliation had officially documented 51 students who died at the school.
 Their dates of death range from 1919 until 1971.
 In July 2021, Beaulieu revised her estimate to 200 and noted that they should be considered "probable burials" or "targets of interest", and said that only with an excavation could they be confirmed as human remains.
 Beaulieu also noted that the apple orchard she surveyed constituted only two acres of the 160-acre residential school site.

 Terry Teegee, the Regional Chief of the British Columbia Assembly of First Nations, said he believed that human remains were at the site.
 In May 2021 he said that plans were being made for forensic experts to exhume, identify and repatriate the potential remains of children from the school.

-In May 2024, on the third anniversary of Beaulieu's survey, Tkʼemlúps te Secwépemc issued a statement that referred to the 215 suspected burial sites as "anomalies" rather than "children", which was used in its 2021 statement.
+In May 2024, on the third anniversary of Beaulieu's survey, Tkʼemlúps te Secwépemc issued a statement that referred to the 215 suspected burial sites as "anomalies" rather than "children", which word had been used in its 2021 statement.